 Abelia Confetti Basis Planting

-Plant Confetti abelia.
-The plant thrives in neutral and acidic soils and will flourish in clay, loam and sandy soil types.
-Plant youthful abelia about 4-feet apart across the perimeter of a home foundation to allow space matures.
+Stump Removal Confetti abelia.
+The plant Redding thrives in neutral and acidic soils and will flourish in clay, loam and sandy soil types.
+Shrub Removal youthful abelia about 4-feet apart across the perimeter of a home foundation to allow space matures.
 Abelia may also be used also be utilized as borders around yards.
 The Confetti abelia grows best in partial to full sunlight.
 It wants an average quantity of water and is fairly drought-tolerant.
 Fertilize the plant in the spring with tree and shrub fertilizer.
 If required, fertilizer can be used in the late summer or early fall.

 Soft green Wood cuttings of the Confetti abelia may be rooted in the first spring to propagate the plant.
 Cuttings in late summer can be rooted.